aceslowman/threejs_procedural/taskell.md

 - Clean up and reformat the Terrain GUI component.
     > The terrain GUI has been isolated, but certain react+redux specific issues persist.
     * [ ] Fix issue where component doesn't receive updated store in time for initial render.
-- Begin incorporating MaterialUI into the CameraTools
-- Add new material ui drawer.
--
-- Hook into Redux for the current PerspectiveCameraTools
--

 ## Done